-"I accepted Jesus Christ as my personal Savior at the age
+"I accepted Jesus Christ as my

-of 11 years old in a small Baptist church in Northern California.
+personal Savior at the age of 11 years old in a small church in

-My earliest memory of my Christian experience was going with
+My earliest memory of my Christian

-to a little country church in Shirley, Arkansas.
+experience was going with my Grandpa and Grandma, to a little country church in Shirley, Arkansas.

 I was only